scaffold-eth/se-2-docs/docs/hooks/useScaffoldWriteContract.md

 const { writeContractAsync: writeYourContractAsync } = useScaffoldWriteContract("YourContract");
 ```

+The first argument is name of the contract to write to and the second argument is wagmi's `useWriteContract` hook [parameters object](https://wagmi.sh/react/api/hooks/useWriteContract#parameters).

 To send the transaction, you can call the `writeContractAsync` function returned by the hook (which we instance as `writeYourContractAsync`).
 Here's an example usage:

 ```tsx